ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Repeat
     Number of terminals defined.

-**2.4.7 Definition of a Batch line**
+Batch line
+^^^^^^^^^^

     A batch line allows VIRTEL to process HTTP requests in batch mode.
 When a batch line is defined in the VIRTEL configuration, VIRTEL reads HTTP requests from an input sequential file at startup, processes the requests, writes the responses to an output sequential file, and shuts down.
 Activation of this type of line is subject to the presence of the BATCHn parameter in the VIRTCT.

 |image26|

-*Fig. 26 - Definition of a batch line*
+Definition of a batch line
+""""""""""""""""""""""""""

 Remote ident
     Always blank.